 Allianz announced it will acquire full ownership of its China life insurance business.
 I.E. buy the 49% stake it doesn’t already own.

 It definitely demonstrates a certain confidence and commitment to the Chinese market.
-More interesting, is the accelerated learning they can glean from the innovation taking place in Asia, and how they might feed that back to the wider global business.
+More interesting, is the accelerated learning they can glean from the wave of innovation taking place in Asia, and how they might feed that back to the wider global business.

 The other story that picqued my interest is the partnership between Swiss Re and health data interoperability venture Diameter Health.